bawmedical/restorativejustculture.org/_pages/civility-respect.md

 Collectively, we must ensure staff feel valued, supported and empowered to carry out their work.
 This needs to be role modelled throughout teams and organisations.
 Leaders at all levels, therefore, have an integral role to play in exhibiting behaviours and demonstrating values that lead to a culture of civility and respect.

-We are the NHS: People Plan 2020/21 – action for us all recognised this need and committed to providing organisations with the Civility and Respect toolkit to help tackle bullying and harassment and to create a civil and respectful workplace culture.
+We are the NHS: People Plan 2020/21 – action for us all recognised this need and committed to providing organisations with the NHS Civility and Respect Toolkit to help tackle bullying and harassment and to create a civil and respectful workplace culture.

 The Civility and Respect Framework by NHS England and NHS Improvement provides a practical overview to thinking and action using the AIM approach of:

-analyse: understand the issues
+* **analyse**: understand the issues

-intervene: take action to address the issues
+* **intervene**: take action to address the issues

-measure: evaluate the impact of interventions
+* **measure**: evaluate the impact of interventions

 This makes underlying issues easier to analyse, plan for and intervene.
 Using the AIM model, the framework highlights the importance of data to understand and benchmark employee experience and the importance of engaging with employees to understand their experience, what the culture feels like, how the process makes them feel and what support they need.